Wellington's historic heritage sites

 According to the RMA, the protection of historic heritage from inappropriate subdivision, use and development is a matter of national importance.

-Removing heritage items from the list
+Removing heritage items from the heritage schedule

-Heritage items can only be removed from the list through a change to the District Plan.
+Heritage items can only be removed from the schedule through a change to the District Plan.
 Items are typically only removed when an item no longer meets the criteria for listing, and detailed information is required explaining why this is the case.

 Contact us